-3.1 A TRANSPORTATION/TRAFFIC and LAND USE IMPACT ANALYSIS
+3.1 TRANSPORTATION/TRAFFIC and LAND USE IMPACT ANALYSIS

-To provide input and transportation planning expertise within the Comprehensive Planning and land development review and approval processes in Fayette and Jessamine County.
+To provide input and transportation planning expertise in the on-going Comprehensive Planning and land development approval processes in Fayette and Jessamine County.
 This includes informing Small Area and Corridor Land Use Plans, weighing in on the traffic impacts of proposed zone changes, commenting on transportation system needs/improvements as part of Subdivision and Development Plans, and reviewing/writing Zoning Ordinance Text Amendments as needed to implement desired transportation planning outcomes.
-The result of this activity will be better informed land use development through better design and access decisions.
-The goal is to achieve more safe, efficient, complete, integrated, connected, sustainable, and livable transportation systems as we move into the future.
+This work will result in informed land use development, design and access decisions for the safe, efficient and quality mobility of people and goods on a more integrated, complete and connected transportation system.

-- Review all current and updated land use plans within the MPO area to integrate and reconcile these plans with the MPO transportation planning process. - Participate in Comprehensive Plan updates in the MPO area.
-LFUCG will continue a major update to their Comprehensive Plan in FY 2019 with involvement from MPO staff. - Coordinate with LFUCG to guide the Nicholasville Road Corridor & Planning Study, a comprehensive transportation/land use corridor plan that will utilize federal Planning (PL) funding in FY 2019.
-MPO staff will approve a scope of work, a request for proposals and participate in consultant selection and contract negotiations.
-MPO staff will also be directly involved in overseeing work for the duration of the project. - Assist various planning agencies, applicants and their representatives with traffic counts, site circulation studies, capacity and level-of-service analysis, corridor studies and traffic impact study reviews. - Provide input, as requested, on proposed zone changes, Board of Adjustment requests, and subdivision and development plan submittals.
-This includes plan review, providing staff reports and participating in Technical, Subdivision, Zoning and Planning Commission meetings/hearings. - Conduct pre-application reviews with developers/zone change applicants for compliance with the "Traffic Impact Study Ordinance" requirements.
-To help protect the existing and future operational integrity of the transportation system for all modes as development and re-development occur. - Participate in transportation corridor studies that arise in the MPO area and report findings of those studies to the TPC for consideration and inclusion in the MPO TIP and MTP.
+- Review all current and updated land use plans within the MPO area to integrate and reconcile these plans with the MPO transportation planning process. - Participate in Comprehensive Plan updates, modifications, amendments, and implementation within the MPO area. - Coordinate with LFUCG to guide the Nicholasville Road Corridor & Planning Study, a comprehensive transportation/land use corridor plan that will utilize federal Planning (PL) funding approved in FY 2019.
+MPO staff will approve a scope of work, issue a request for proposals, and participate in consultant selection and contract negotiations.
+MPO staff will manage the work for the duration of the project. - Assist various planning agencies, applicants and their representatives with traffic counts, site circulation studies, capacity and level-of-service analysis, corridor studies and traffic impact study reviews. - Provide input, as requested, on proposed zone changes, Board of Adjustment requests, and subdivision and development plan submittals.
+This includes plan review, providing staff reports and participating in Technical, Subdivision, Zoning and Planning Commission meetings/hearings. - Assist land use developers in understanding and meeting the requirements of the LFUCG "Traffic Impact Study Ordinance" for zone change proposals. - Participate in transportation corridor studies that arise in the MPO area and report findings of those studies to the TPC for consideration and inclusion in the MPO TIP and MTP.